hugogualtieri/hugogualtieri/README.md

 ### Hi there 👋

-- 👋 Hi, I’m Hugo Gualtieri
+- 👋 I’m Hugo Gualtieri
 - 👀 I’m interested in `🖥 Web development` & `📱 Mobile development`
 - 💼 I'm on a work-study programme at La Française des Jeux
 - 🌱 I’m currently working on my competencies to go further